openfans-community-offical/Debian-Pi-Aarch64/update.md

 ```
 [A Chinese Team]

-1. The system had upgrade to upstream Debian Buster 10.2 and update to 1130;
+1. The system had upgraded to upstream Debian Buster 10.2 and update to 1130;

 2. The Kernel and firmware upgrade to "4.19.86-OPENFANS+20191130-v8" as support as
 newest LTS main-line;